MarkMichon1/BitGlitter-Python/README.md

 ### Data

++ **Supports streams up to ~1 EB in size, or ~4.3B frames:**  In other words, there is no practical limit to the stream's size.
 + **Compression Added:** This is done automatically, so don't worry about putting your files in a rar or zip prior to sending.
 + **Encryption Added:** Optional AES-256 encryption to protect your files.
 Passwords are hashed with scrypt, parameters